MAP Test Math

 Answer

-The correct answer is C, Both aquariums have the same area.
+The correct answer is C, both aquariums have the same volume.

 Free Sample MAP Math Questions for 7th Grade